xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 More info on using the addon "Product reviews" is available in the {% link "Product Reviews" ref_XBriIS6B %} section of this manual.

 ## Product reviews: Multivendor-specific configuration
+If enabled in a Multivendor X-Cart store, the addon "Product reviews" adds a couple of settings to the Multi-vendor module {% link "settings page" ref_nFq48dhr %}.

 **Appearance**

    *   **Base vendor rating on**: Specify whether vendor rating should be based on detailed categorized rating or product rating.

    *   **Show vendor rating**: (This setting is available if the addon [Product reviews](https://market.x-cart.com/addons/product-reviews.html "Configuring the Multi-vendor addon") is installed and enabled.)
 Enable this if you want ratings and reviews to be shown for vendors.

 **Privacy and access**

    *   **Allow vendors to approve, reject and edit product ratings and reviews**: Enable this to allow vendors to handle product ratings and reviews for their products.
 This setting applies only if the store has product ratings and/or reviews created with the Reviews module.

    *   **Allow vendors to reply to product ratings and reviews**: Enable this to allow vendors to reply to ratings and reviews for their products.
 This setting applies only if the store has product ratings and/or reviews created with the Reviews module.

 _Related pages:_